 Call for applications for GWAR Mentoring Program

-The Division of Undergraduate Education and Academic Planning (DUEAP) invites applications for the spring 2018 GWAR (Graduation Writing Assessment Requirement) Mentoring Program.
+The Division of Undergraduate Education and Academic Planning (DUEAP) invites applications for the fall 2018 GWAR (Graduation Writing Assessment Requirement) Mentoring Program.
 The GWAR Mentoring Program is a learning community designed to provide support and an opportunity for growth and development to both new and experienced GWAR faculty.
 Through regular group meetings with fellow mentors, participating faculty will share ideas and insights, discuss writing pedagogy and learn about best practices in disciplines across campus.
 Faculty work as a group and in pairs throughout the semester to provide each other support in GWAR course design, effective strategies for teaching writing and assessment of student learning.